bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 Imagine there is a command latex-article that would do the same as latex, except you wouldn't need to say \documentclass{article} at the begin- ning of your file.
-Similarly, in current distributions, the command pdflatex is the same as the command pdftex except that you don't need to put the instructions to load LATEX at the beginning of your source file. 􏰀is is convenient, and slightly more efficient too.
+Similarly, in current distributions, the command pdflatex is the same as the command PdfTEX except that you don't need to put the instructions to load LATEX at the beginning of your source file. 􏰀is is convenient, and slightly more efficient too.